ucsdml/ucsdml.github.io/_posts/2020-08-03-how-to-detect-data-copying-in-generative-models.markdown

 $$
 </div>

-This statistic --- a probability --- is closer to what we want to measure, and more stable.
+This statistic --- a probability --- is closer to what we want to measure, and is more stable.
 It tells us how much more likely samples in $Q_m$ are to fall near samples in $T$ relative to the held out samples in $P_n$.
 If it is much less than a half, then significant data-copying is occurring.
-This statistic is much more robust to outliers and lower variance.
-Additionally, by measuring a probability instead of an expected distance, this statistic is transferable between different data domains and distance metrics: less than half is always overfit, half is always good, and over half is underfit (in the sense that the generated samples are further from the training set than they should be).
+This statistic is much more robust to outliers and is lower variance.
+Additionally, by measuring a probability instead of an expected distance, the value of this statistic is interpretable.
+Regardless of the data domain or distance metric, less than half is overfit, half is good, and over half is underfit (in the sense that the generated samples are further from the training set than they should be).
 We are also able to show that this indicator statistic has nice concentration properties agnostic to the chosen distance metric.

 It turns out that the above test is an instantiation of the [Mann-Whitney hypothesis test](https://en.wikipedia.org/wiki/Mann-Whitney_U_test), proposed in 1947, for which there are computationally efficient implementations in packages like [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mannwhitneyu.html).
 By $Z$-scoring the Mann-Whitney statistic, we normalize its mean to zero and variance to one.
 We call this statistic $Z_U$.
 As such, a generative model $Q$ with $Z_U \ll 0$ is heavily data-copying and a score $Z_U \gg 0$ is underfitting.
 Near 0 is ideal.